excellalabs/modern-java/README-chapter-03.md

 - default methods on functional interfaces facilitate composition
 - you can represent more complicated lambda expressions that still read like the problem statement
+- Examples:
     - Comparing has reversed, thenComparing
     - Predicate has and, or
     - Function has andThen, compose
     - EXAMPLE before 3.9

 [*Continue to chapter 4*](README-chapter-04.md)